rcushen/rcushen.github.io/_posts/2018-12-23-shrinkage_methods.md

 title: "A Survey of Shrinkage Methods"
 date: 2018-12-23 12:00 +1000
 categories: statistics
+excerpt: I examine some of the common shrinkage methods employed to combat the problem of overfitting.
+Specifically, the LASSO, ridge regression, and the elastic-net are detailed.
+The techniques are motivated by common issues that arise in the estimation of a known real-world parameter.
 ---

-*In this post, I explore some of the common shrinkage methods employed to combat the problem of overfitting.
+*In this post, I examine some of the common shrinkage methods employed to combat the problem of overfitting.
 Specifically, the LASSO, ridge regression, and the elastic-net are detailed.
 The techniques are motivated by common issues that arise in the estimation of a known real-world parameter.*

 # A Survey of Shrinkage Methods